colltoaction/writings/Adjoint School 2025/Application Form.md

 One component is the HIF interchange format for Network Science I'm building with Cliff Joslyn and a team of higher-order network libraries including XGI, HyperNetX and HypergraphX.
 This work sets up a robust framework for collaboration and we expect to present it in the NetSci2025 conference.

-I attend several seminars including Category Theory, Graph Theory and Quantum Logic and I also learn much from online presentations such as Topos Colloquium and GReTA Seminar.
-I attended the Quantum Physics and Logic conference (QPL2024) where I met many knowledgeable participants including people from previous Adjoint School editions.
-I was fortunate to meet Federico Holik and other local students who invited me to join their seminar on Quantum Logic and Computing.

 ## Describe your expectations for the Adjoint School

 > Q: (~250 words) For example: What would you like to get out of this school?
 How can this school help you in your career or research goals?
 What aspects of the school appeal most to you?